 Skip to main content

-Learn how to get rid of expired, unwanted, or unused prescription drugs at home or through a drug take back site.
+Learn how to dispose of expired, unwanted, or unused prescription drugs at home or through a drug take back site.

 Unused medicines should be disposed of as soon as possible.
-Local take back sites are the preferred way to dispose of unused medicines.
-You can search for more local take back sites.
+Local take back sites are the preferred way to dispose of unused, unwanted, or expired medicines.
+You can search for local take back sites.
 When a take back option is not close by, there are two ways to dispose of medicines at home, depending on the drug.

-If you don’t have a drug take back site near you, check the FDA’s flush list to see if your medicine is on the list.
-Medicines on the flush list are those (1) wanted for their misuse and/or possible abuse and (2) that can result in death from one dose if not taken the right way.
+If you don’t have a drug take back site near you, the Food and Drug Administration (FDA) recommends flushing certain medications rather than throwing them in household trash.
+Check the FDA’s flush list to see if your medicine is on the list.
+Medicines on the flush list are those (1) wanted for their misuse and / or possible abuse and (2) that can result in death from one dose if not taken the right way.
+Drugs on the FDA's flush list can be safely flushed down the toilet.
+Do not flush medications unless they are on the FDA's flush list.

 If your medicine is not on the flush list, you should follow these steps to get rid of the medicine in your trash at home: